-Since 1998, the state-of-the-art facility has enabled Scottsdale to recharge over 70 billion gallons of water into our area aquifers, safeguarding the city's long-term water supply while ensuring the exceptional water quality of our local aquifers.
+Since 1998, the state-of-the-art facility has enabled Scottsdale to inject over 70 billion gallons of water into our area aquifers in an effort to safeguard the city's long-term water supply, while ensuring the exceptional water quality of our local aquifers.
+To put this number in perspective, that's enough water to fill the Arizona Cardinals' State Farm Stadium 120 times.